 Dear clients, based on the recent British Veterinary Association guidelines, we have now updated our protocol.
 To see the full information please view them HERE.
 The main points to take note of are as follows:

 We will be emailing or texting clients who have pets due for vaccination but please contact us if you are anxious and need our help and advice on your pet’s situation.

 Neutering: We are recommending that our vets assess the domestic situation in each case.
 Surgical neutering, ideally using special anaesthetic protocols, can be carried out now we are getting back to a ‘new normal’ way of working in the present situation which is still with social distance and other measures in place.

 Microchipping: We are recommending microchipping can be undertaken if the animal is already in the practice for an essential service.

-Flea and worm treatments: We are recommending treatments are dispensed in accordance with local disease risks and public health concerns.
+Flea and worm treatments: Our new home delivery service for clients who choose this option in our Pet Care Monthly scheme has proved to be popular for the convenience and is very inexpensive.
+We are recommending treatments are dispensed in accordance with local disease risks and public health concerns.